cbeauhilton/beauhilton.com/site/about.md

 ---

+### disparities in cancer research across space and time

-write about the abstracts project
+TODO: write about the abstracts project

 ---

+### Cleveland Clinic Center for Clinical Artificial Intelligence
+### explainable machine learning for readmissions, with a focus on sociodemographics

 While at Cleveland Clinic,
 I was one of the founding members of the